 We are under 20 gallons per day per person and some months we are as low as 12 gallons per person per day.
 Most months we come in around 16 gallons per person per day.
 The Riot4Austerity goal is 10 gallons per person per day.
 The 16 gallons we use includes some outdoor watering and some for my work as a costumer.
 Textiles is a water intensive profession and we grow most of our own produce so we are proud to be as close as we are.
 Before joining Riot4Austerity our water usage averaged 25 gallons per person per day.

 Earlier we talked about how to make your own rain barrel.
 The rain barrel project was easy to do, and it was very exciting to see how quickly the barrels filled up when it rained.
-Unfortunately, it was also a bit disappointing to see how quickly those sixty-five gallons of water were used up watering the yard when the r
+Unfortunately, it was also a bit disappointing to see how quickly those sixty-five gallons of water were used up watering the

 We have 6 chickens and lots and lots of egg shells!